 1. See what’s happening from the outside.

-First off, for interactions that feel too full of emotion for me, I imagine that I am watching what’s happening between my husband/mom/friend and me on television.
+During interactions that feel too full of emotion for me, I imagine that I am watching what’s happening between my husband/mom/friend and me on television.
 (What a boring reality show this would be.)
 This is a great technique any time you find yourself reading between the lines of an actual conversation too much.
-If someone were watching your interaction on television, would they be like, “Oh smack, he’s totally ignoring her!!” or would they be like, “Here are two people discussing what they want to eat”?
+If someone were watching your interaction on television, would they be like, “Oh smack, he’s totally ignoring her!” or would they be like, “Here are two people discussing what they want to eat”?
 If the viewers at home can’t tell how you’re feeling from your words and body language, maybe your crush/dad/BFF can’t either.
-Bringing this level of blindness to your interactions, now what do you do?
+Bringing this level of objectivity to your interactions, now what do you do?
 Glad you asked:

 2. Now go inside: figure out what you’re feeling and why.